Trouble with Work and Income: Penalties, investigations and overpayments

 - tenancy agreements

-Note: If Work and Income sends you a section 11 letter telling you it’s beginning an investigation, you should get advice and assistance immediately from a benefit-rights group or Community Law Centre (see “Where to go for more support” at the end of this chapter).
+Note: If Work and Income tell you that they’re beginning an investigation, you should get advice and assistance immediately from a benefit-rights group or Community Law Centre (see: “Where to go for more support”).